CrunchyData/crunchy-containers/conf/atomic/pgbasebackup_restore/help.md

 Crunchy pgbasebackup-restore - provides the ability to restore a database using a pg_basebackup backup.

 == DESCRIPTION
-The Crunchy pgbasebackup-restore container restores a database into a specified PGDATA directory using a pg_basebackup backup, while also preparing for a PITR if a recovery target is specified.
+The Crunchy pgbasebackup-restore container restores a database into a specified PGDATA directory using a pg_basebackup backup.

 The container itself consists of:
     - RHEL7 base image